As an IRS technology provider, ID.me is here to help verify your identity.

 What you need to verify

-To verify your identity with a Video Chat Agent, you will need:
+To verify your identity on a video call, you will need:

 - A mobile phone that has a camera or a computer with a webcam